 2.1.
 Number Bases

 In this section we will discuss number bases and because numbers of different bases can look alike, when the context is not clear the base will be denoted with a: # for decimal, b for binary, and x for hexadecimal.
 For example the decimal value 229 would be denoted as #229, b11100101, and xE5 respectively.
+This section only covers integer values, or whole numbers.
+Fractions / decimals are refered to as floating point values and are discussed in the IEEE floating point section.
+Negative numbers are discussed in the 2sC section.

 Decimal (Base 10)